kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 Figure 1 - Output from NMDS with low stress.
 <br/>

 After you have performed the nmds, you need to save the outputs so we can graph it later.
-Here you will also group the data by the environmental variables we are interested in : depth and temperature.
+Here you will also group the data by the environmental variables we are interested in: depth and temperature.
 ```
 # Save the results from the nmds and group the data by environmental variables
 site.scrs <- as.data.frame(scores(barents.mds, display = "sites"))